Lo Man-kam (martial artist)

+For the lawyer, see Lo Man Kam.

 Lo Man-kam (盧文錦; born 1933) is a Hong Kong teacher of the martial art of Wing Chun.

 Early life

 Lo was born in 1933 in Hong Kong.
 During the Qing dynasty in Guangdong, Foshan, members of the Lo (Lu) family were government officials, as were many of their ancestors in many generations.
 Thus, the Lo family lived in the housing provided to government officials which were guarded by the Qing Green Standard Army.
 The lobby of this Lo family residence has pair of royal plaques bestowed by Emperor of the Qing dynasty.

 During the two major wars in China (the First and Second Sino-Japanese Wars), everything was destroyed.
 Owing to this, Lo family members temporarily stayed with the younger brother of Yip Man, Yip Ten, in his large mansion in Mulberry Garden.
 After the war, the Lo family moved back to Hong Kong.

 Study under Yip Man in Hong Kong

 After Ip Man moved back to Hong Kong in 1949, he taught Wing Chun in the office of the Kowloon Hotel Union.
 It was at that time that Lo Man-kam started to learn from his uncle Yip Man.
 When Lo first started to learn Wing Chun in Hong Kong, there were only 5-7 students of Yip Man, including senior disciple Leung Sheung, Lok Yiu, Chu Shong-tin, Chan Kau, and little brother Yip (who was 13 years old at the time).